thermalogic/PyRankine/step3/README.md

    https://docs.python.org/3.6/tutorial/modules.html#packages

-   Packages are a way of structuring Python’s module namespace by using ** “dotted module names”.**
+   Packages are a way of structuring Python’s module namespace by using **“dotted module names”**.
    The ` __init__.py  `files are required to make Python treat the **directories** as containing **packages**; this is done to **prevent directories with a common name**, such as string, from unintentionally hiding valid modules that occur later on the module search path.